Ten things you need to know for your first volunteering trip

-During the Experience
+During the experience

-6. Talk to Anyone and Everyone
+6) Talk to anyone and everyone

-7. Remember to be Flexible
+7) Remember to be flexible

 On the flip side, some days will be slow and plans might fly out of the window.
-Remember that your experience is comprised of all these ups and downs and that each moment teaches you a bit more about the culture that you are working within, the challenges that they face, and your own list of capabilities.
+Remember that your experience is comprised of all these ups and downs and that each moment teaches you a bit more about the people you are working within, the community that is hosting you, the challenges they face, and your own capabilities.

 • Eat well.